Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Camouflaged Instance Dataset

-In order to build the dataset, we initially collected 4000 images in which at least one camouflaged object exists.
-We collected the images of camouflaged objects from the Internet with different keywords by combining adjective ``camouflaged'', ``concealed'', ``hidden'', with various animals (\textit{e.g.},~cat, dog, seahorse, \textit{etc}.), persons (\textit{e.g.}, ~soldier, body-painting, \textit{etc}.), and environments (\textit{e.g.},~marine, underwater, mountain, desert, forest, \textit{etc}.).
+We initially collected 4000 images containing at least one camouflaged object.
+We collected them from the Internet using various search terms combining an adjective (``camouflaged,'' ``concealed,'' ``hidden'') with an animal name (\eg, cat, dog, seahorse), a person-related term (\eg, soldier, body-painting), and/or an environment (\eg, marine, underwater, mountain, desert, forest).

-Then, we manually discarded images with low resolution.
-We later mixed them with 1250 camouflage images from our preliminary CAMO dataset~\cite{ltnghia-CVIU2019} and manually discarded duplication.
-Finally, we ended up with 2700 images.
+We manually discarded images with low resolution.
+We mixed the remaining images with the 1250 camouflage images in our preliminary CAMO dataset~\cite{ltnghia-CVIU2019} and manually discarded the duplicates.
+We ended up with 2700 camouflage images.